Mapzone/mapzone-plugins/README.md

 ### Buyer cancellations

-Buyers will have two hours to cancel after purchasing aproduct.
+Buyers will have two hours to cancel after purchasing a product.
 After this cancellation period expires, mapzone.io automatically charges the card and initiates payments to your account as per the applicable payout schedule.

 ### Monthly payouts and reporting